petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 We're going to be spending most of our time in Unit 2 working with the `ChartingActor`, an actor that is responsible for actually plotting all the data on this chart:

 ![Pretty output](../lesson5/images/syncharting-complete-output.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/blob/master/src/Unit-2/lesson5/images/syncharting-complete-output.gif).

 BUT, if you try to build and run `SystemCharting.sln` right now (in the [/DoThis/ folder](../DoThis/)) for Unit 2 right away, you'll see the following output: